awilli70/notebook/cs105hours.md

 ### February
 Unlogged:

+* 4 hours of gradescope Thursday 10
+* 2 hours of meetings Wednesday 09
+* 1 hours of regrades Wednesday 09
 * 2 hours of gradescope Tuesday 08
 * 5 hours of regrades Monday 07
 * 3 hours of grading Friday 04